What is the India Plastics Pact?

-The India Plastics Pact is an ambitious, collaborative initiative that aims to bring together businesses, governments, and NGOs to set time-bound commitments to tackle the issue of plastic pollution and subsequently reduce plastic packaging from their value chain.
-The India Plastics Pact’s vision is “a world where plastic is valued and doesn’t pollute the environment”.
+The India Plastics Pact is an ambitious, collaborative initiative that is bringing together businesses, governments, and NGOs to work towards achieving four time-bound targets to tackle the issue of plastic pollution.
+The India Plastics Pact’s vision is “a world where plastic is valued and doesn’t pollute the environment”

 What are the Targets for the India Plastics Pact?

-- By 2030, 50% of plastic packaging to be effectively recycled
+- 50% of plastic packaging to be effectively recycled

-- By 2030, 25% average recycled content across all plastic packaging
+- 25% average recycled content across all plastic packaging

-What are the benefits of becoming a member of the India Plastics Pact?
+What are the benefits of joining the Pact?

 - Opportunity to demonstrate dynamic industry leadership, and to highlight your actions and achievements